LoyolaChicagoCS/gradhandbook/source/assistantships.rst

 if funds are available for the next academic year, and if the students maintain their academic and work standards.

-The aim is to announce the awards before April 15 for Fall, and in November for Spring.
+The aim is to announce the awards before March 1 for Fall, and in October for Spring.

 If you miss these deadlines you may apply in your first semester or later as a *current* student.